DeborahBambil/PmiRSelect/README.md

 $ press "enter" when "Extract regions from a sequence alignment"

+pmiR-Select main dataset was cured with update criteria for pre-miRNAs of plants, and with 80% redance filter threshold.
 Other CM datasets with thresholds of 70, 75, 85, 90, 95 and 100% are available, if you want to experiment, just change the directory "CMBUILDCMCALIBRAT" for the directory of another threshold dataset in "CMxxThreshold" > "CMBUILDCMCALIBRAT".

 # OUTPUT